-The FY 2020/21 budget includes an increase of 2.98%; this reflects an increase in the Board of Education budget of 3.00% which does not include the increased Alliance Grant funding, and an increase in Town Government of 3.68%.
-The Town Government operating budget for departments, excluding debt, capital, and other non-departmental costs, increases by 2.90%
+The FY 2020/21 budget includes an increase of 1.09%; this reflects an increase in the Board of Education budget of 1.07% which does not include the increased Alliance Grant funding, and an increase in Town Government of 1.65%.
+The Town Government operating budget for departments, excluding debt, capital, and other non-departmental costs, increases by 1.59% over the current year expenditure budget.
+Debt service increases by 2.08% in the upcoming year, which includes first year payments on a 2020 issuance of \$15M in general obligation bonds, net of a budgeted use of debt premium.
+Other education related items decrease by